KvanTTT/MarkConv/README.md

 # MarkConv (Markdown Converter)

-Converts markdown of different types to each other.
+Converts markdown of different types (GitHub, Habr, Dev) to each other.
+GitHub is also equivalent to VisualCode.

 Platform: NET Core 3.1 (Crossplatform).